 The Trek is described here starting by boat, and returning along the Madu Trail.

-Boats can be arranged from the pontoon at Park HQ - at the time of writing, it cost about RM10 The boat trip is very pleasant, although only about 7-10 minutes.
-The river passes through riverine forest on the left side, with villages, farmland and secondary forest on the right.
+Boats can be arranged from the pontoon at Park HQ – at the time of writing, it cost about RM10 The boat trip is very pleasant, although only about 7-10 minutes.
+The river passes through a riverine forest on the left side, with villages, farmland and secondary forest on the right.
 There are spectacular views of the cliffs above as you round the final bend.
 The boat pulls up at a discreetly marked landing spot, which marks the start of the Bukit Kasut Trail.

 The trail initially passes through low scrub and muddy riverine forest for 45 minutes.
 Some of this forest is secondary, although a few patches of primary forest remain.